simonmichael/hledger_site/src/faq.md

 hledger print -x cash | awk '/:cash.*?  [^=]*-/' RS="\n\n" ORS="\n\n"
 ```

-You can also do this kind of filtering using `C-c C-f` in Emacs ledger-mode.
+You can also do this kind of filtering with `C-c C-f` in Emacs ledger-mode, which is easier.

 ### How do I show transactions between one account and another account ?